fluxnet-open-source/website/tutorials/git/13-license.md

 Foundation](https://www.gnu.org/licenses/license-list.html) both
 maintain lists of licenses which are good choices.

-[This article][software-licensing] provides an excellent overview of licensing and licensing options from the perspective of scientists who also write code.
+[This article](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002598) provides an excellent overview of licensing and licensing options from the perspective of scientists who also write code.